 Budget for Planning a Wedding

 When it comes to planning a wedding, deciding on a wedding budget is the first step.
 A smaller budget does not necessarily mean less.
 Wedding venues with all-inclusive packages can save you thousands on the budget.
-It might be easy to establish that you want a wedding under $10,000, but deciding how to allocate the funds among different aspects of the wedding, such as wedding dress, venue, cake, catering, photography, entertainment, officiant, and all the details of your special day, requires a little itemized budgeting.
+It might be easy to establish the budget, but deciding how to allocate the funds among different aspects of the wedding, such as wedding dress, venue, cake, catering, photography, entertainment, officiant, and all the details of your special day, requires a little more thought.
 Using a spreadsheet can make creating an itemized budget for your wedding day a simple process.
 This will enable you to precisely calculate how much you can afford to spend on things like a wedding dress and invitations.

 Creating a budget for your wedding day does not always begin with a number.
 Window shop ideas while noting the average cost for each element that will create the dream wedding you envision.
 Begin by touring a wedding venue with all-inclusive packaging, and take notes as to the items and services that are included.
 Make sure that the venue, décor, linens and fine china are included.
 Determine whether a wedding day of event coordinator is an option, and determine the cost for securing the service through the venue.
 Select a venue that has relationships with trusted and talented vendors, and add the details to your budget.